legoguy1000/FRC-Portal/README.md

 * Add other user types
 * Add ability for users to add additional hotel rooms
 * Updated Javascript QR code scanning library
+* Change max sign in length to 18 hours

 Version 2.12.0
 * Simplified some code